LeonardoDaLuz/dotnet-container-watch-attach/README.md

 > **Note:** This is a fork of the original [dotnet-watch-attach](https://github.com/Trottero/dotnet-watch-attach) extension by [Trottero](https://github.com/Trottero), with added support for debugging applications running in Docker containers via `pipeTransport`.

+It works on Windows and Linux.
+It hasn't been tested on Mac yet.

 `.NET Container Watch Attach` is an extension which supports developers working with the `dotnet watch` ([link](https://docs.microsoft.com/en-us/aspnet/core/tutorials/dotnet-watch?view=aspnetcore-5.0)) command.
 It is basically a wrapper around the `coreclr` debugger from the C# extension which watches your process list for a given process name, with added support for debugging applications running in Docker containers via `pipeTransport`.

 - [Original Extension](https://marketplace.visualstudio.com/items?itemName=Trottero.dotnetwatchattach)